View the full list of fields, first using long-form arguments:

 scyld-modimg --create --set-name NewImg

-Create a CentOS 6 distro that downloads packages from the latest CentOS 6 yum repo:
+Use the following command to create a CentOS 6 distro that downloads packages from the latest CentOS 6 yum repo:

 scyld-clusterctl distros create name=CentOS6 release=6 repos=CentOS_base